-The MSc degree in Advanced Mechanical Engineering is a 1 calendar year programme that is part of a suite of programmes offered in Mechanical Engineering at Queen Mary University of London.
-MSc programmes are aimed at students who already an have an in depth knowledge of an area of Science and Engineering, and who wish to specialise further in an area of Mechanical Engineering.
+The MSc degree in Computational Engineering is a 1 calendar year programme that is part of a suite of programmes offered in Engineering at Queen Mary University of London.
+MSc programmes are aimed at students who already and have an in depth knowledge of an area of Science and Engineering, and who wish to specialise further in an area of Computational Engineering.

-The Mechanical Engineering degree programmes at QMUL are delivered by a large number of specialist academic staff, who, in addition to their teaching, are involved in internationally recognised research in a wide range of topics, including:
+The Computational Engineering degree programmes at QMUL are delivered by a large number of specialist academic staff, who, in addition to their teaching, are involved in internationally recognised research in a wide range of topics, including: